OpenEvalProject/evals/manuscripts/elife-88334/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/017zqws13 University of Minnesota Genomics Center, Minneapolis Minneapolis United States
+1. University of Minnesota Genomics Center, Minneapolis Minneapolis United States ([ROR:017zqws13](https://ror.org/017zqws13))
-2. https://ror.org/017zqws13 Department of Genetics, Cell Biology, and Development, University of Minnesota Minneapolis United States
+2. Department of Genetics, Cell Biology, and Development, University of Minnesota Minneapolis United States ([ROR:017zqws13](https://ror.org/017zqws13))

 † Corresponding author

 ## Abstract

 Advances in single-cell sequencing technologies have provided novel insights into the dynamics of gene expression and cellular heterogeneity within tissues and have enabled the construction of transcriptomic cell atlases.
 However, linking anatomical information to transcriptomic data and positively identifying the cell types that correspond to gene expression clusters in single-cell sequencing data sets remains a challenge.
 We describe a straightforward genetic barcoding approach that takes advantage of the powerful genetic tools in Drosophila to allow in vivo tagging of defined cell populations.
-This method, called Ta rgeted G enetically- E ncoded M ultiplexing (TaG-EM), involves inserting a DNA barcode just upstream of the polyadenylation site in a Gal4-inducible UAS-GFP construct so that the barcode sequence can be read out during single-cell sequencing, labeling a cell population of interest.
+This method, called Targeted Genetically-Encoded Multiplexing (TaG-EM), involves inserting a DNA barcode just upstream of the polyadenylation site in a Gal4-inducible UAS-GFP construct so that the barcode sequence can be read out during single-cell sequencing, labeling a cell population of interest.
 By creating many such independently barcoded fly strains, TaG-EM enables positive identification of cell types in cell atlas projects, identification of multiplet droplets, and barcoding of experimental timepoints, conditions, and replicates.
 Furthermore, we demonstrate that TaG-EM barcodes can be read out using next-generation sequencing to facilitate population-scale behavioral measurements.
 Thus, TaG-EM has the potential to enable large-scale behavioral screens in addition to improving the ability to multiplex and reliably annotate single-cell transcriptomic experiments.

 ## Introduction